axibase/atsd-use-cases/research/fitness-index/README.md

 to public health and cause the true goal of the AFI to be lost if other factors are ignored, making a thorough examination of the data even more important.

-In order to simultaneously analyze the ranking of each city and its individual performance, the following [Box-and-Whisker](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/) graphic can be used:
+to simultaneously analyze the ranking of each city and its individual performance, the following [Box-and-Whisker](https://axibase.com/products/axibase-time-series-database/visualization/widgets/box-chart-widget/) graphic can be used: